fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 ## Stacked Area

-To render a time series chart with the stacked area as data plot, set the value of `type` attribute to `area` and the value of the `series` to the y-axis value.
+To render a time series chart with the stacked area as data plot, set the value of `type` attribute to `area` and the value of the `series` to the Y-axis value.

-Let’s create a chart showcasing **total rainfall of Assam and Tripura**.
+Let’s create a chart showcasing **Total Rainfall of Assam and Tripura**.
 The time series chart looks like:

 {% embed_ftChart stacked-area-chart %}